WA Salmon Season Guide (March-May)

 Are WA salmon good to eat?

 Strong-flavoured and oily.
-Most people find them too rich fresh — but they smoke beautifully, make excellent bait for mulloway and crabs, and a properly bled, iced fish straight onto the barbecue with lemon isn’t as bad as the internet says it is.
+Most people find them too rich fresh, but they smoke beautifully, make excellent bait for mulloway and crabs, and a properly bled, iced fish straight onto the barbecue with lemon is better than the internet suggests.

 How big do WA salmon get?